NothingSpecific/BetterNCR/README.md

 # BetterNCR
-A better plugin to block chat reports
+A better plugin to block chat reports.

 It's like No Chat Reports, but better!
 This plugin is written to work with EssentialsX without causing issues.
 If this plugin causes issues when paired with EssentialsX, please submit a bug report.